CharlieMallon/milestoneTwo/README.md

 ### Acknowledgements

--   My Mentor Brian Macharia for some good guidance
+-   My Mentor Brian Macharia for some good guidance.
--   Mr_Bim_alumni for general encouragement and the occasional kick up the backside
+-   Mr_Bim_alumni for general encouragement and the occasional kick up the backside.
+-   Daisy Mc Girr for her help and encouragement with my testing documentation.